How much Netflix costs in Australia

 The right Netflix plan really depends on how many people on the account will be likely to be watching on different devices at the same time.
 It also depends on whether or not each person plans on watching content offline, and what resolution you prefer.

-If you're not keen on sharing your Netflix account with anyone else and can tolerate Standard Definition, a Basic account will do you just fine.
-For couples and small households, the Standard plan will put an end to fighting over how many people can watch at once, plus you'll get that crisp HD resolution.
+If you're not keen on sharing your Netflix account with anyone else and can tolerate High Definition, a Standard account will do you just fine.
 For those with fancy TVs or a larger household, we'd definitely recommend Premium.
 With 4K stream quality and up to four simultaneous streams, it'll keep everyone happy.

 One thing to keep in mind is that, because Netflix plans are contract-free, you can switch tiers at any time if you find you need more (or less) simultaneous streams or simply want to watch your favourite shows in higher resolution.